calcmogul/controls-engineering-in-frc/README.md

 sorted lexographically by label.
 Links to online videos should use the `@misc` tag.
 Links to online static resources like PDFs should use the `@online` tag.

+Book content should answer the question _why_ something works the way it does and how and when to use it to solve problems.

 ## Future improvements

 ### Teach topics more thoroughly